 Fund has been able to generate better returns compared to other funds in the same category

-Less expense ratio implies better returns over the long term
+Hefty expense ratio implies reduced returns over the long term

 Fund has not been able to generate better price return than bank FD

 Gilt Funds are the debt funds.
 They only invest in bonds and fixed-interest-bearing securities issued by the government.
 These funds are less risky since they invest solely in goverment securities.
 The underlying securities will have short or mid term maturity period.

 Gains are added to taxable income and taxed according to the individual's income tax slab

 Gains are taxed at 20% with indexation benefit

 UTI AMC commenced operations from February 1, 2003.
 It has been promoted by four sponsors, namely, SBI, Life Insurance Corporation of India, Bank of Baroda and Punjab National Bank and each of them hold 25% of the paid up capital of UTI AMC.

 ₹ 1,50,341.87 Cr.